TriDoHuu/sumobots-code/README.md

 # 🤖 sumobots-code
 # Getting Started
 Open up your arduino IDE and configure the right setting for your port and arduino nano.
-If you're not sure how to code, PLEASE watch our arduino basics and motor control workshop videos, avaiable on the MTRNSoc youtube channel or via a link on the discord.
+If you're not sure how to code, PLEASE watch our arduino basics and motor control workshop videos [here](https://www.youtube.com/watch?v=Qaol1ywlcjQ&ab_channel=UNSWMechatronicsSociety).

 # Getting Started with the Arduino IDE
 ## Setup
-Covered in Workshop 4, download and setup the Arduino IDE
+Covered in Workshop 4, download and set up the Arduino IDE
 1. Download the Arduino IDE [here](https://www.arduino.cc/en/software) or at https://www.arduino.cc/en/software
 2. Create a new sketch
 3. Copy & paste the code in MotorControlDemo.ino to test whether you have connected your sumobot correctly